 Canvas contains a number of menus.
 Tutors may change the order or the number of items in your course menu.
 We have implemented a change to improve consistency between your courses, however, tutors may change this order for a particular reason.
 We will work with staff to help them improve consistency and the way they use the course menu and navigation in Canvas.

 Your Canvas courses may contain images which have not been properly tagged for screen readers.
 We are currently working on a solution to improve the consistency of this content to make it fully compliant.

 Your Canvas courses will contain uploaded documents.
 These documents may not conform to accessibility standards.
 We are working with staff to improve the quality of these documents through training and support.
 Please notify us if you need to have a document in a different format.
 Please raise a ticket here.

 Your Canvas courses may contain video or audio content.
-This content may not have supportive captions, live captioning or audio description.
+Wherever possible this recorded content wiil have automatically generated subtitles.
+Not all content may have supportive captions, live captioning or audio description.
 Some of these recordings are made of normal teaching delivery or exist in other forms such as embedded YouTube clips or the BoB service.

 What have we done so far?

 The Technology Enhanced Learning (TEL) team ensures that all of the learning platforms are W3C (AA) compliant.
 However, we recognise that LJMU (Liverpool John Moores University) staff may add content to these platforms that may not adhere to these guidelines.
 The team are working in collaboration with Marketing, Libraries, IT services, and Staff Development to co-ordinate an institutional action plan.
-The team have been engaging in the following activities to get a better understanding of the accessibility landscape:
+The following list contains the highlights of the improvements made.

 Vevox classroom voting system (Dec 2019)